Prometric Regional Testing Connecticut CT- Instructions

 15) Release Statement “ I Agree”

-If it does not submit or it times out you may have to do the whole process
+If it does not submit, or it times out, you may have to re-do the whole exam registration process.

-Please write down the number it gives you at the end of the application once it submits.
+Please write down the confirmation number it gives you at the end of the application once it is successfully submitted.

 How do I look up my CT CNA License online?